GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 Spack installation is fairly reliable.
 However, there are throusands of packages in the Spack repository and packages are not always tested on all systems.
 If a Spack installation returns an error, first locate the Spack logs by clicking the *View Logs* button from the application detail page.
 Then identify from the *Installation Error Log* the root cause of the problem.

 Spack installation problem can happen with not only the package installed, but also its depdendencies.
-There is not a general way debugging Spack problems.
-It may be helpful to create a standalone compute engine virtual machine with Centos 7 operating system (same OS used by our Slurm clusters) and debug Spack problems there manually.
-Alternatively, adminstrators can SSH into the Slurm controller and try the manually run `spack` commands there for debugging.
+There is not a general way to debug Spack compilation problems.
+It may be helpful submit an interactive job to the cluster and debug Spack problems there manually.
+It is recommended to not build applications from the controller or login nodes, as the underlying processor may differ on the compute nodes.

 Complex bugs should be reported to Spack.
 If an easy fix can be found, note the procedure.
 This can be then used in a custom installation.